 Nesting chairs are similar to stacking chairs, but instead of stacking on top of one another, their seats flip up to allow them to be nested into one another for quick and compact transport and storage.
 Nesting chairs are almost always mobile.

-Mobile chairs are chairs with either two or four wheels.
+Mobile chairs are chairs with either 2 or 4 wheels.
 This type of chair is best for areas where seating needs to be moved around often.

-Fabric upholstery is a woven material that helps give furniture a homelike look and feel.
-Fabric is available in a huge number of colors and patterns, but is not appropriate for use in medical waiting rooms due to its porous nature.
+Fabric upholstery is a woven material that helps give furniture a homey look and feel.
+Fabric is available in many colors and patterns but is not appropriate for use in medical waiting rooms due to its porous nature.

-Genuine leather upholstery is either full grain or top grain genuine cow hide.
-Full grain leather shows its grains and natural imperfections and is as close to its natural state as possible.
-Top grain leather is the most common type of genuine leather upholstery and is thinner and more flexible than full grain leather.
-Top grain leather is also sanded down to remove any imperfections, giving it a more polished look.
+Genuine leather upholstery is either full-grain or top-grain genuine cowhide.
+Full-grain leather shows its grains and natural imperfections and is as close to its natural state as possible.
+Top-grain leather is the most common type of genuine leather upholstery—it’s thinner and more flexible than full-grain leather.
+Top-grain leather is also sanded down to remove any imperfections, giving it a more polished look.

-Faux leather and vinyl upholstery is a manmade alterative to genuine leather.
+Faux leather and vinyl upholstery are manufactured alternatives to genuine leather.
 Faux leather and vinyl are made of either polyurethane (PU) or polyvinyl chloride (PVC), both of which give the look of leather at a lower cost.

 Mesh is a textile that provides more breathability than any other type of upholstery.
-Mesh is durable, but it can be trickier to clean due to its porous design.
+Mesh is durable but can be trickier to clean due to its porous design.

 Pocketed coil systems are made up of a number of individual pocketed coils that help evenly distribute weight for user comfort.
 The coils are usually outfitted with a layer of foam on top and bottom, with the top layer being less dense to create a cushioned feel.

-Fabricated foam is one of the most common materials found in upholstered office chairs.
-This type of foam varies in density, and the denser the foam is the more firm of a feel it will be.
+Fabricated foam is one of the most common materials used in upholstered office chairs.
+This type of foam varies in density; the denser the foam, the firmer it will feel.

-Molded foam is made when a liquid foam material is poured into a mold—hence the name.
-This type of foam offers more consistent support and is able to hold its shape for longer than fabricated foam.
+Molded foam is formed when a liquid foam material is poured into a mold—hence the name.
+This type of foam offers more consistent support and can hold its shape for longer than fabricated foam.
 This allows for more contour and a more comfortable feel.

 Memory foam has a unique chemical makeup that allows the seat to adjust to your body temperature.
-The seats, therefore, retain more heat than others, which allows them to mold their shape as the user moves.
-Memory foam seats are well known for providing a superior level of customized support.
+The seat retains more heat than others, which allows them to mold their shape as the user moves.
+Memory foam seats are well known for providing superior customized support.
 In addition, this material is hypoallergenic and resistant to dust mites.

-Provide 15%-20% bariatric seating in a healthcare waiting room—more if your practice commonly sees patients with these needs.
+Provide 15–20% bariatric seating—more if your practice commonly sees patients with these needs.